JiyeongHa/Spatial-Frequency-Preference_NSDsyn/README.md

-# Spatial Frequency Maps in Human Visual Cortex:A Replication and Extension
+# Spatial Frequency Maps in Human Visual Cortex: </br>A Replication and Extension

 This repository includes codes for spatial frequency preferences in human  visual cortex (*manuscript in prep*).